Cohort 2 commences on 1st February 2025 – extended deadline for applications is 8th January 2025 (5pm).

 An 18-month programme of funded CPD time, education, mentoring and peer support.

-There are 10 places available on cohort 2 of the programme, which is open to post CCT GPs who are working a minimum of 4 sessions per week as a salaried GP in a Cambridgeshire and Peterborough Practice.
+There are 10 places available on cohort 2 of the programme, which is open to post CCT GPs who are employed on a substantive contract, working a minimum of 4 sessions per week as a salaried GP in a Cambridgeshire and Peterborough Practice.
 Places will be awarded on a first-come first-served basis.

 Candidates must be no more than 12 months post-CCT on the cohort commencement date.